-- Radio Name: Enter a unique name for the radio. - Select MASTER as the radio mode. - Network SSID: Assign a network name (SSID) of up to 32 characters.
+- Radio Name: Enter a unique name for the radio. - Select Master as the radio mode. - Network SSID: Assign a network name (SSID) of up to 32 characters.
 The radio uses this name in all network references.
 All radios in a network must have the same SSID. - Channel: Select a channel and frequency range for the network or accept the default value.
 Network channels allow radios to avoid sharing a frequency with other networks in the same location.
-The channel list indicates the channel number as well as the frequency (2.4 gHz or 5 gHz).
+The channel list indicates the channel number as well as the frequency.